JobMatchAI-An Intelligent Job Matching Platform Using Knowledge Graphs, Semantic Search and Explainable AI: Extended Evaluation Details

 \subsection{Robustness Slices}

-To understand how retrieval quality varies across structured dimensions, we partition JobSearch-XS queries by location match, salary alignment, and target seniority level.
-Table~\ref{tab:slices} reports NDCG@10 and Recall@100 for the hybrid + reranker configuration across these slices.
+To analyze retrieval quality across structured dimensions, JobSearch-XS queries are partitioned by location match, salary alignment, and target seniority.
+Table~\ref{tab:slices} shows NDCG@10 and Recall@100 for the hybrid + reranker setup across these slices.